landise/capstone_project/README.md

 3. 3_monthly_fin_data.ipynb
 4. 4_linear_model_prep.ipynb

-All the intermediate data files are uploaded to see the regression model, directly run the 4_linear_model_prep.ipynb file.
+All the intermediate data files are uploaded.
+To see the final regression model, run the 4_linear_model_prep.ipynb file.